fnc-test/product-knowledge/ux/skill_framework/README.md

 var additionalHeaders=getRealmMappingFactory().create().getHeaderAnnotation('http://www.example.com');
 ```

-The default realm mapping factory will use a realm mapping implementation which takes a header key from the `SKILL_CONNECTOR_AUTH_HEADER_KEY` environment variable
+The default realm mapping factory will use a realm mapping implementation which takes a header key from the `REACT_APP_SKILL_CONNECTOR_AUTH_HEADER_KEY` environment variable
-and the header value from the `SKILL_CONNECTOR_AUTH_HEADER_VALUE` variable.
+and the header value from the `REACT_APP_SKILL_CONNECTOR_AUTH_HEADER_VALUE` variable.
 If the environment variables are unset, the header object will be empty.

 ## Interacting with the Dataspace Connector